 Suppose, if my pin is about Cookie, I will make sure that I share that pin in a cookie related boards (both personal & group boards).

 If you have 10 group boards which are related to cookie or food, then you must make sure to share that pin on all 10 group boards.
 Same goes for personal boards as well.

 During this phase, you must avoid pinning them on random group boards which don’t match with your pin topic.

 This activity helps Pinterest algorithm understand what your pin is all about because when algorithm sees that your pin is getting saved in the same category boards over and over again, it assumes that your pin must be related to the same category.

 Also, when other pinners start repinning your pin in their own personal boards which falls in the same category, then it’s a great sign for Pinterest to determine the content of your pin.
 This helps the algorithm to suggest your pin to other pinners either via search or by the suggestion.

-This is the reason you must start joining topic-specific group boards over general group boards.
+This is the reason you must start joining niche group boards over general one.